The 2024 Winter (January) Graduation Ceremonies will take place between Monday, 22 January - Thursday, 25 January 2024.

 Please let us know if you have any special requirements in advance of the ceremony so we are fully equipped to accommodate you on the day.

+All robes must be returned by 6.30pm on the evening of your ceremony.
 The robes you hire may be collected on arrival at the University from the robing room, which is in EGO-10, Main Building, robes must be returned by 6.30pm on the day.

 WHEN BOOKING YOUR ROBES IT IS ESSENTIAL THAT YOU SELECT THE CORRECT FACULTY AND AWARD OTHERWISE YOU COULD BE CONFERRED IN THE INCORRECT ROBES